Guang168/DecredCNJournal/201902_DecredJournalCN.md

 The Aragon Transparency Report for Q4 2018 was [released](https://blog.aragon.org/aragon-q4-2018-transparency-report/).
 This report presents a detailed breakdown of spending related to the project.
 The total spent in Q4 2018 was ~€1,055,484.43 or equivalent in cryptocurrency, with €268k on salaries, €330k on payments to service providers, €45k on sponsoring/tickets for events, €63k on hosting the AraCon conference and €260k on [Nest](https://github.com/aragon/nest) teams (a grants program).
 This report also describes financial [hedging](https://twitter.com/AragonProject/status/1067349802365739008) steps which have been taken by Aragon Association - exchanging some of the ETH raised during the ICO to buy other assets.

+The blacklist issued by the EOS Core Arbitration Forum (ECAF) in Jun 2018 was allowed to [lapse](https://medium.com/@eos42/proposed-solution-for-a-broken-blacklist-ce1c18bdf81c) when a new Block Producer was rotated in which had not configured the blacklist.
+This allowed one of the blacklisted addresses to move over 2 million EOS.
+The lapse occurred because the blacklist has been implemented as a list of addresses from which block producers will not process transactions, with each block producer being responsible for maintaining the blacklist manually.
+If only one top 21 BP does not have an updated blacklist, blacklisted accounts are vulnerable to being emptied.
+One solution that has been suggested is to "null the keys" until a decision has been made about what to do with the frozen funds.
+What to do with the blacklisted funds is already an issue for EOS, and the ECAF itself may be disbanded if an open referendum to "Delete the ECAF" passes (currently on 99% Yes with 2.4% of EOS having voted).

 Binance is [launching](https://www.theblockcrypto.com/2019/02/07/binance-moves-away-from-ethereum-as-it-prepares-to-launch-dex/) its DEX based on Cosmos' Tendermint protocol and DPoS.
 The listing fee will "probably be close to $100,000" to "reduce the number of spam or scam projects".
 In contrast, Decred's DEX design has no listing fees and doesn't require an extra blockchain for its operation.

 Canadian exchange QuadrigaCX [owes](https://www.coindesk.com/quadriga-creditor-protection-filing) its customers $190 million.
-The funds reportedly [cannot be accessed](https://www.coindesk.com/quadrigacx-crypto-exchange-users-say-they-still-cant-get-their-money-out) after it's founder died, who had sole control or knowledge if exchange's cold storage solution.
+The funds reportedly [cannot be accessed](https://www.coindesk.com/quadrigacx-crypto-exchange-users-say-they-still-cant-get-their-money-out) after its founder died, who had sole control or knowledge of exchange's cold storage solution.
 Another $500K in BTC were locked "by mistake" per [this story](https://www.coindesk.com/quadriga-inadvertently-sent-btc-to-dead-ceos-cold-wallet-ey-report).
-Custody of cryptocurrencies is challenging, and centralized exchanges have a long trail of failures.
+The never ending trail of failures by centralized exchanges shows just how challenging the custody of cryptocurrencies is.

 Medium showed its power again by [suspending](https://archive.today/iKQlv) the account that [posted](https://medium.com/@zeroresearchproof/quadrigacx-chain-analysis-report-pt-1-bitcoin-wallets-19d3a375d389) chain analysis of QuadrigaCX wallets.
 Luckily, someone made a [snapshot](https://archive.today/xsztt).
 The suspension hides all account's content and is implemented as a redirect to a same-for-all page that says "This page is unavailable" and does not state the reason.
 Medium is a powerful platform, but at its core is a centralized service that can lock in data of those who don't make backups.
 Earlier behavior like this triggered a [discussion](https://github.com/xaur/decred-issues/issues/70) about migrating from Medium or treating it as just a mirror.